-Some notes on the Lazarus Corporation Text Mixing Desk v2.0
+Some notes about the Text Mixing Desk

 I wrote the original Lazarus Corporation Text Mixing Desk back in 2004 - a first attempt to see what I could do with text manipulation in PHP.
 It wasn’t very good code, but it worked (sort of) and a lot of people liked it.

 Ten years later I finally got round to recoding it.
 It was still not brilliant code, but it was a little better, a bit more secure, and easier for me to maintain.
 And somehow university course websites across the world seem to link to it as part of their Cut-up/William Burroughs module.
 Thank you, I’m humbled!

 The main visual difference is that your mixed text is presented on the same page (on the second “Output Signal” screen) rather than loading a new page - which also means it’s easier and quicker to change something in your input and mix it again.

 And as always, let me reassure potential users that we don’t store any of your input or output text.
 As soon as you leave the page it’s gone forever (unless you’ve copied and pasted it elsewhere).